chetmurthy/yay/YAYAML-SPECIFICATION.md

 are represented in storage, and it is assumed that those are "transfer encoding" issue.

-First we define the lexemes; then, we define a "lexically correct text".

 ## Lexemes

+We assume that with each "token" below, comes a "position" (at a minimum, its offset from the start of the line).
+This is trivial to implement in most lexers, and is sometimes built-in.

+The definition of the stream of lexemes produced by the lexer comes in three phases:

-In the following, uppercase defintions (e.g. "DECIMAL") will be used later in the specificadtion: they correspond to the "tokens"; the other definitions are auxiliary.
+1. define the raw lexemes and tokens.
+A token is a lexeme that is actually produced by the lexer.
+In the following, uppercase definitions (e.g. "DECIMAL") correspond to the "tokens"; the other definitions are auxiliary.

+   We will define three separate groups of lexemes/tokens, which naturally leads to an implementation as three entrypoints in lex.

+2. define the meaning of a "lesically correct stream".
+This can be viewed as a bit of state that drives which of the three lexers above, are called at any particular moment.

+3. define a *transduction* of the stream of tokens from step 2, that introduces new synthetic tokens ("INDENT" and "DEDENT").

 ### White Space